13 Small Habits That Actually Reveal a Lot About Your Personality

-You can read volumes into an innocent hair pull, a handshake, or a seemingly insignificant fashion choice.
-Here's what the behavior experts say.
+You can read volumes into an innocent hair pull, a handshake or a seemingly insignificant fashion choice.
+Here's what behavior experts say.

 The way you walk

-A study published in the Journal of Personality and Social Psychology found your handshake can alter people's impressions of you.
-In the experiment, judges were trained to assess eight characteristics of a handshake: completeness of grip, temperature, dryness, strength, duration, vigor, texture, and eye contact.
-The results indicate that participants with firmer handshakes described themselves as more emotionally expressive, extroverted, and positive than others.
+A study published in the Journal of Personality and Social Psychology backs this up.
+In the experiment, judges were trained to assess eight characteristics of a handshake: completeness of grip, temperature, dryness, strength, duration, vigor, texture and eye contact.
+The results indicate that participants with firmer handshakes described themselves as more emotionally expressive, extroverted and positive than others.
 Those with looser grips were more shy and neurotic.
-The judges' first impressions correlated with this—they agreed that the participants with firmer handshakes were more confident and less socially anxious.
+The judges’ first impressions correlated with this—they agreed that the participants with firmer handshakes were more confident and less socially anxious.
 Interestingly, women who shook hands firmly tended to be more intellectual, educated, liberal and open to experiences.

 Your email etiquette

-A study published in the Journal of Research in Personality suggests that timeliness is an accurate assessment of positive character traits.
+A study published in the Journal of Research in Personality in 2006 suggests that punctuality is an accurate assessment of positive character traits.
 In the study, researchers asked participants to complete a personality assessment at home and come to the laboratory for a group experiment.
-By analyzing the participants time of arrival, they found punctual people were more conscientious and agreeable; being early was connected to neuroticism.
-And those who are chronically late tended to be more laid-back.
-Are you often tardy?
-Try some of these must-steal habits of people who are always on time.
+By analyzing the participants’ time of arrival, they found that punctual people were more conscientious and agreeable.
+Being early, on the other hand, was connected to neuroticism, while those who were chronically late tended to be more laid-back.

 Your eating habits

-You are what you eat—but science suggests you also are how you eat.
-Julia Hormes, PhD, a psychologist specializing in food behavior, and Juliet Boghossian, a Los Angeles-based behavioral food expert, told the huffingtonpost.com that food-related behaviors can tells us a lot about personality.
-Slow eaters are usually people who like to be in control and know how to appreciate life, but fast eaters tend to be ambitious and impatient.
+You are what you eat—but you are also how you eat, says Goman.
+What you choose to eat, your favorite foods, when you eat, how much you eat and your eating etiquette all give clues to your personality.
+Slow eaters are often conscientious people who like to be in control, but fast eaters tend to be ambitious and impatient.
 The adventurous eater is a thrill-seeker and risk-taker, while picky eaters are likely to exhibit anxiety and neuroticism.
-Lastly, if you're someone who likes to separate different foods on their plate, you're very cautious and detail-oriented in your everyday life.
-Plus, these 17 crave-worthy foods can tell you some surprisingly intimate things about yourself.
+Last, if you’re someone who likes to separate different foods on their plate, you’re very cautious and detail oriented in your everyday life.

 Your shopping habits